COVID-19 Guidance for Study Abroad

 If I am required to quarantine abroad as a result of COVID-19 exposure or a positive COVID-19 test, will CISI cover the cost of my quarantine?

-No, CISI will not cover the cost of the quarantine.
-They will cover for the cost of medical treatment if necessary during this time.
+CISI will cover up to $2000 in costs associated with quarantine required because of COVID-19; CISI will not cover the cost of an initial quarantine required by some countries immediately upon entry.
+They will also cover for the cost of medical treatment if necessary during this time.

 What constitutes a medical emergency evacuation?

 Medical evacuations are executed when the evacuation is deemed necessary.
 The treating physician must recommend an evacuation and must clear the student for travel (per an evacuation plan devised by that physician).

 If I become ill/hurt abroad, will the insurance cover continuing treatment once I arrive back in the US?